 Festivities marking the toonie’s introduction were held across Canada, including in Ottawa, Toronto, Vancouver, Winnipeg, Calgary, Halifax and Edmonton.
 At bank-sponsored coin exchanges, the public was invited to trade in their old notes and other coins for the new toonie.

 As of Feb.
 19, 1996, the Bank of Canada stopped issuing the $2 banknote, which is also currently scheduled to lose its legal-tender status along with several other no-longer-issued denominations.

 As of 2006 — one decade after Canadians began trading their old $2 banknotes for toonies — there were more than 100 million $2 banknotes yet to be returned to the Bank of Canada.

 The toonie’s polar bear design, which was produced by Canadian wildlife artist Brent Townsend, was also overseen by Canadians.
 In March 1995, a research group conducted a national survey on behalf of the Mint to explore Canadians’ attitudes toward possible themes for the new coin’s design.
 Of the Canadians polled, 65 per cent chose wildlife as the artistic theme, and among the most popular suggestions was a bear.

 The town of Campbellford, Ont. – Townsend’s home – constructed a 27-foot toonie monument similar to Sudbury’s Big Nickel and the Big Loonie in Echo Bay to commemorate the new coin.

-For the February 1996 launch, the RCM produced 60 million bimetallic toonies — each with a nickel outer ring and an aluminum bronze core.
+For the February 1996 launch, the Mint produced 60 million bimetallic toonies, each with a nickel outer ring and an aluminum bronze core.
 The polar bear design was unveiled a few months earlier in September 1995 at a ceremony at the Metro Toronto Zoo.